Seattle SCRABBLE® Club

 Long-time club member, but doesn't come much anymore.

-pic of Geoff TongueGeoff Tongue [modestmaus] tournament history
+pic of Geoff TongueGeoff Tongue [modestmaus or PikeorPine] tournament history

 Although he lives in Tacoma, Geoff makes it to club occasionally.
 Travels extensively for tournaments.